tatsujb/installFAFscript/README.md

 When steam restarts don't login just close both the login and steam guard window, this will allow the rest of the script to continue. (if you accidentally logged in at this step, that's fine, just use the tray area icon to close steam, when steam is closed the script will continue)

 Then it downloads Forged Alliance. this will take a while.
-Once it's done steam starts again in order to finalize installation (non root hard drive installation is not supported.
-(E.G.: to a secondary storage HHD, for now I only support installing to SDA.)) and then start Forged Alliance.
+Once it's done steam starts again in order to finalize installation and then start Forged Alliance.

 accept terms.